jprzywoski/python-reference/source/docs/str/index.rst

     Returns an enumerate object.
 `zip`_
     Returns a list of tuples, where the i-th tuple contains the i-th element from each of the argument sequences or iterables.
+`chr`_
+    Returns a string of one character whose ASCII code is the specified number.
+`ord`_
+    Returns an integer representing the code of the character.
+`unichr`_
+    Returns a Unicode character specified by the code.
+`format`_
+    Returns a formatted string.

 Methods
 ====